 The average user spends 28 minutes on Instagram each day.
 The stories feature is great for brands, offering the ‘link’ option and hashtag.
 This is appealing for marketers, and as we already know, Insta is indisputably the home of influencers – constantly encouraging us to buy everything and anything in a simple click.

-In a bid to broaden their features, TikTok announced earlier this year the app’s latest update which will give users the ability to create videos up to 10 minutes long.
-But will this take away the appeal of TikTok and its short, snappy videos?
+In a bid to broaden their features, TikTok released an update which will gave users the ability to create videos up to 10 minutes long.
+But did it take away the appeal of TikTok and its short, snappy videos?
+In short, no. TikTok is thriving (apart from talk of bans in some countries) it is easily the most engaged app.

-YouTube, threatened by new kid on the block TikTok, had hit back in 2021 by introducing ‘YouTube Shorts’ which gives users the same freedom to endlessly scroll short form content.
+YouTube, threatened by new kid on the block TikTok, introduced ‘YouTube Shorts’ which gives users the same freedom to endlessly scroll short form content.
 However, TikTok still seems to come out on top with its array of features, audio, and effects.
 Who doesn’t want to see cats playing instruments or synhronised, cringey dance routines?

 Could this feature potentially drive away TikTok’s younger audience, causing them to flock right back over to Instagram?
-Or YouTube – the OG video platform?
+YouTube?
+Or even Twitter (yes, Twitter).